alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 + `torch` (version >= 1.4.0)
 + `youtube-dl` (version >= 2020.3.24)

-You can intall all of the packages with the following command:
+You can install all of the packages with the following command:
 ```
 $ pip install coloredlogs ffmpeg-python imgaug opencv-python torch torchvision youtube-dl
 ```